 Putting Zoom to use for live streaming

-There’s a lot you can do when you know how to use Zoom in your live streaming setup, and especially if you combine it with a multistreaming service.
-Zoom is a popular solution for communication in a workplace setting, so a lot of its use cases involve its usage in a professional or business manner.
-Still, it doesn’t mean you can’t multistream with Zoom for your side projects, or even a hobby you want to turn into a business.
+There’s a lot you can do when you know how to use Zoom in your live streaming setup, especially if you combine it with a multistreaming service.
+Zoom is a popular solution for communication in a workplace setting, so a lot of its use cases involve a professional or business manner.
+Still, that doesn’t mean you can’t multistream with Zoom for your side projects or even a hobby you want to turn into a business.

-Here are a couple of ways you can use Zoom to live stream:
+Here are some of the more popular ways you can use Zoom to live stream:

 - Produce an online show with co-hosts and panelists.
 Zoom works great for any kind of content where you could use a video call-in feature.
 It helps you co-host your show with someone who’s not in the room, or it might even be used to create your very own panel of guests.

 - Make your educational content available across the world.
-Is there something you’re good at and you want to share your knowledge?
+Is there something you’re good at and want to share your knowledge about?
 You can gather a couple of highly interested people and host a webinar with them with all the options Zoom offers.
-But you can then live stream whole sections of the webinar online, to reach new audiences.
+You can then live stream whole sections of the webinar online to reach new audiences.

 These ideas should only get you started, really.
 When you combine teleconferencing, webinars, and live streaming, you can create any number of interesting types of content.

-Some of the things you should keep in mind when using Zoom to live stream include:
+Some things you should keep in mind when using Zoom to live stream include:

 - You can record your Zoom webinars.
-Paid users can record them to the cloud, both paid and free users can use Zoom to record their content on the local hard drives.
+Paid users can record them to the cloud.
+Both paid and free users can use Zoom to record their content on local hard drives.
 You can use the footage to stream it again later, upload it to your platform accounts, or edit it into new videos.